Chocolate Brownie Protein Balls

 This post may contain affiliate links.
 See my disclosure policy.

-If you’re looking for a low-carb treat that tastes like a brownie and looks like a fancy truffle, these chocolate protein balls are it.
-They’re bite-sized, fudgy, and feel like dessert but they’re made with just three ingredients, no baking required.
-And unlike most energy bites, there’s no nut butter involved.
+If you want a snack that tastes like a brownie and looks like a fancy truffle, these are it.
+They’re bite-sized, fudgy, and feel like dessert, but they’re made with just three ingredients.
+No baking required.
+And unlike most protein snack recipes out there, there’s no nut butter involved.
 No almond butter.
 No peanut butter.
-Just simple ingredients that come together in minutes for a rich, chocolatey keto snack.
+Just protein powder, cocoa, and sugar-free syrup that come together in one bowl in about five minutes.

 Ingredients